 I never know whose eyes might a couple of coincidental words open, whose life might be changed or whose heart might be touched by the words I write, so I never hope to dazzle you, impress you or whatever; I only hope to touch your heart.

-I am also interested in education, which has been my career for the past fifteen years.
+I also have a great passion for education, which has been my career for the past fifteen years.
 I have learned a lot from the students I taught, the people I worked with and the many experiments and researches I did.
 I always try to come up with new ideas or improve on the ones that are already there.
 Sometimes, I fail, and some other lucky times, I have great successes.
 It can never get more exciting than that!
 Also, my love for computers helped me find ways to apply my new ideas in a more modern fashion that have proved to be more useful and appealing to students.
 I wouldn’t say if I am more of a writer than an educator because I am both, and I love every single moment I have spent writing or teaching.
-But what matters is that I am here right now, and I have a lot to say.
-Life is a beautiful gift; let’s write our lives; Life is worth writing for.